2026 AFC Women's Asian Cup bids: Australia

+Australia was selected as the host nation by the AFC Women's Football Committee on 15 March 2024.

+Withdrawn bids

 Saudi Arabia

 Saudi Arabian Football Federation officially submitted its interests in hosting the competition.
 Unlike the three other bidders, Saudi Arabia's bid was seen as a surprise, with its women's team just only being recently created, as well as the country having never even competed in a regular competitive Women's Asian Cup qualification.
-Though never hosting any previous women's competition, Saudi Arabia hosted the FIFA Confederations Cup from 1992 to 1997, as well as the 1989 FIFA World Youth Championship.
+Though never hosting any previous women's competition, Saudi Arabia hosted the FIFA Confederations Cup from 2001 to 2021, as well as the 1989 FIFA World Youth Championship.
 On 2 December 2022, the Saudi delegation submitted its bid to host the 2026 edition.
+On 23 February 2024, Saudi Arabia withdrew their bid.

-Saudi Arabia's bid is also the most controversial, due to ongoing controversies surrounding women's rights in the country; there have been accusations of Saudis using the bid in an attempt to whitewash the country's image.
+Saudi Arabia's bid was controversial, due to the status of women's rights in the country; there were accusations of Saudis using the bid in an attempt to improve the country's image.